nedelec/preconfig/README.md

 # Overview

-Preconfig is a Python program used to generate multiple files from a single template, where variations of parameters are specified within doubly-bracketed Python code, for example:
+Preconfig generates multiple files from a single template, where variations are specified within doubly-bracketed Python code, for example:

 	rate = [[ [1, 10, 100] ]]